HOW TO FIND A LOST PET

 Look for and post signs

 Most lost dogs are within one mile of their home and in the care of a well-meaning neighbor, especially if they are small or friendly dogs, they probably didn’t travel very far at all before someone took them in.
-For more information on lost dog behavior, check this page at Missing Pet Partnership.
+For more information on lost dog behavior, check this page at Missing Animal Response Network.

 Look for fliers and post LARGE BRIGHT signs in the neighborhood or wherever last seen.
 Signs don’t need to be elaborate – the fewer words the better.
 Place the sign where someone driving by can read it without slowing down, or at places where they will stop.

 Use large lettering, a picture (if possible) in a plastic sleave, date lost, and your contact info: LOST BLACK FEMALE DOG / DATE LOST / PHONE NUMBER.
-For more detailed recommendations on signage check this page at Missing Pet Partnership.
+For more detailed recommendations on signage check this page at Missing Animal Response Network.

 Fliers (8×11) are helpful to post on local bulletin boards or to hand out.
 If you decide to post small fliers you can make them with a free template here.
 A Ziploc bag will weatherproof the flier.